 - Rewards: Offer bonuses like stickers on a calendar, an extra bedtime story, or whatever reward works for your child.

 Regardless of the method, make tooth cleaning part of your daily routine.
 Begin when your child is young (approx. 6 months).
 It is important to realise that tooth brushing is more than a daily chore to get through.
 It is an opportunity to share, and have fun with your child.
 If you view it that way, so will they.
 If these tactics don’t help, make an appointment to see Dr. Daly and she can show you some simple techniques that can help!

-There are downloadable “Motivation” brushing charts on-line or we will give you one when you come to visit us in our dedicated Galway City dental practice.
+There are downloadable “Motivation” brushing charts on-line or we will give you one when you come to visit us.

 My child does not like the taste of toothpaste?

 A number of children find the taste of some toothpastes too “strong” and this can hinder their cooperation for tooth brushing.
 We can advise you of flavourless toothpaste or pleasantly flavoured alternatives – which also work well.

 We recommend that an adult should “dry brush” their child’s teeth first – this removes most of the plaque – then your child can brush briefly again with a small amount of fluoridated toothpaste.